 Method 1: Stop and Turn Off the Windows Update Service

 When the Windows Update service is running, it can check the Windows updates.
-But if you stop Windows update service, it will unable to check or install the updates.
-Due to this, the WIndows modular installer will stop checking the Windows updates.
+But if you stop the Windows update service, it will unable to check or install the updates.
+Due to this, the Windows modular installer will stop checking the Windows updates.
 And as a result, it won’t use a large percentage of the CPU.